Senior Vice President for Student Affairs

-As Senior Vice President, Marc has overseen significant initiatives to improve student life for NYU’s 50,000 students over the past 14 years; highlights include the creation of the Wellness Exchange, the Student Resource Center, the Office of Research and Assessment, and the Office of the Interactive Media.
-Under his leadership, NYU has significantly expanded and enhanced career services, now the Wasserman Center for Career Development, support for international students and scholars, now the Office of Global Services, and the creation and expansion of multiple faculty-embedded programs in the residences, such as the Faculty Fellows in Residence, Exploration Floors, and Writers in Residence.
+As Senior Vice President, Marc has overseen significant initiatives to improve student life for NYU’s 50,000 students; highlights include the creation of the Wellness Exchange, the Center for Student Life (formerly the Student Resource Center and the Center for Student Activities, Leadership and Service), Global Spiritual Life, the Office of Research and Assessment, and the Office for Student UX, Technology, and Engagement (formerly the Office of the Interactive Media).
+Under his leadership, NYU has significantly expanded and enhanced career services, anchored in the Wasserman Center for Career Development, support for international students and scholars in partnership with the Office of Global Services, and the creation and expansion of multiple faculty-embedded programs in the residences, such as the Faculty Fellows in Residence, Exploration Floors, and Writers in Residence.
 He has also assisted with developing and cultivating student life throughout NYU’s global network, which spans 15 sites on six continents.

 Marc has presented on various student life issues nationally and internationally, been published in newspapers and magazines, served on the Editorial Board of the NASPA Journal, co-written a book chapter in Exceptional Senior Student Affairs Administrators Leadership, garnered six major grants totaling more than $1 million dollars, been active in professional associations and higher educations boards (NASPA, College For Every Student, Phi Delta Kappa), and served in various community service initiatives (United Way, Ronald McDonald House, Boy's Club of America).
 He is a 2016 recipient of the NASPA Pillar of the Profession Award.